The Polaris residential tower block illustrates uniquely how the indoor climate can be raised to a higher level in a high-rise building as well.

 The project has been constructed to be earthquake-resistant and named accordingly after the Polestar – the brightest star in the Ursa Minor constellation, which virtually does not move and is always in the same position to the north in the sky.
 The complex consists of two towers, 65 and 20 metres high, comprising 207 apartments destined for student accommodation.

 Students enjoy clean air everywhere in their homes, day and night.
 The fact is that a poor indoor climate lies behind various complaints: dry eyes and throat; headaches while studying; loss of concentration or simply dozing off in the afternoon.
 In consultation with stakeholders, DUCO has equipped the entire building with Demand-Controlled Natural Ventilation – based on CO2 and humidity control.

 Optimum acoustic comfort

 Thought is also being given to the extraction of stale air.
 Inadequate extraction of stale or moisture-laden air gives rise to damp problems, causing mould and bacteria to thrive.
-That is why the DucoBox Silent is being utilised.
+That is why theis being utilised.
 This mechanical ventilation box ensures optimum air quality in every room by extracting stale and moisture-laden air extremely quietly.